PatrikHlobil/Pandas-Bokeh/README_new.md

 There are various optional parameters to tune the plots, for example:

 * **kind**: Which kind of plot should be produced.
 Currently supported are: *"line", "point", "scatter", "bar"* and *"histogram"*.
 In the near future many more will be implemented as horizontal barplot, boxplots, pie-charts, etc.
+* **x**: Name of the column to use for the horizontal x-axis.
+If the **x** parameter is not specified, the index is used for the x-values of the plot.
+Alternative, also an array of values can be passed that has the same number of elements as the DataFrame.
+* **y**: Name of column *or* list of names of columns to use for the vertical y-axis.
 * **figsize**: Choose width & height of the plot
 * **title**: Sets title of the plot
 * **xlim**/**ylim**: Set visibler range of plot for x- and y-axis (also works for *datetime x-axis*)